 Invalidating patents is hard.
-Invalidating a standard essential patent (SEPs) is harder.
+Invalidating a standard-essential patent (SEPs) is even harder.

 SEPs claim technical solutions that are part of industry standards.
 Needless to say, they are much more valuable than regular patents.
 The technology behind these patents is developed by some of the best industry experts, mostly while working in an environment already filled with other industry experts and therefore, are tough nuts when comes to invalidation.

 So, when I was assigned to a prior-art search for a patent essential for the HDMI standard, I was super excited.
 It was going to be a big battle.

 The patent was related to how the color information is encoded and sent over an HDMI cable.
 I began by looking into the most natural place for a prior-art search: The Worldwide Patent Database.
 After going through a strenuous search and sifting through a couple of thousand patents, I wasn’t much pleased.
 All I had found was some bits and pieces of similar information, and it wasn’t good enough.

 In our years of experience searching for prior art, we discovered that non-patent literature could be a rich source for finding prior art.
 With that thought in mind, I pored over the non-patent literature on other video interface standards like DVI, GVIF, EGA, SDI, et cetera.
 No luck in this case either.

 There had to be some prior art.
 Not the one to accept defeat, I started checking magazine articles, discussion forums, user groups, textbooks, and even military research.
 Every unconventional place I could think of was covered, but I couldn’t find anything that suggested that similar tech was developed earlier.